History of Bill Murray in Timeline

 2012: Starring in Moonrise Kingdom

-In 2012, Bill Murray was inducted into the South Atlantic League Hall of Fame for his ownership and investment activities in the league.
+In 2012, Bill Murray was inducted into the South Atlantic League Hall of Fame for his ownership and investment in the league.

-February 2014: Reconciled with Harold Ramis before his death
+February 2014: Reconciliation with Harold Ramis

-2014: Brief comic role in The Grand Budapest Hotel
+2014: Appearance in The Grand Budapest Hotel

-2014: Expressed affection for the Traditional Latin Mass
+2014: Expressed Affection for Traditional Latin Mass

-2015: The Big Bad Book of Bill Murray Published
+2015: Mentioned in 'The Big Bad Book of Bill Murray'

-According to Robert Schnakenberg's 2015 book The Big Bad Book of Bill Murray, Murray had a "disastrous meeting" with Nick Nolte that caused both of them to turn down About Last Night (1986).
+According to Robert Schnakenberg's 2015 book, "The Big Bad Book of Bill Murray", Bill Murray had a "disastrous meeting" with Nick Nolte in 1986 that caused both of them to turn down About Last Night.

 The Big Bad Book of Bill Murray: A Critical Appreciation of the World's Finest Actor